 Criminal appeals and PCRA petitions are complex and must be filed within a timely matter.
-The Philadelphia criminal defense lawyers at Nenner & Namerow, P.C. compiled the following top questions defendants have about criminal appeals and PCRA petitions.
+Nenner Law Firm has compiled the following top questions defendants have about criminal appeals and PCRA petitions.
 These questions and answers are for information only and are not a substitute for legal advice.
 It is best to talk our Philadelphia criminal defense lawyer, David Nenner, who is listed as a “Top Rated Philadelphia Criminal Defense Lawyer in Philadelphia, PA.”
 Mr. Nenner always offers FREE initial consultations.
 215.564.0644

 Question: What are PCRA petitions?

 PCRA petitions are a type of appeal that is different from direct appeals.
 However, a direct appeal and a PCRA petition are not mutually exclusive of one another.
 A defendant may file a direct appeal and a subsequent PCRA petition if the direct appeal is not granted.

 A defendant may file a PCRA petition if he is convicted of a crime in Pennsylvania and is serving time in prison, is on probation/parole or has been sentenced to death.
 See PCRA Petitions in Philadelphia Criminal Cases for a full discussion.

 Question: What is the time deadline to file a PCRA petition?